sumeetkh/fhir_record_gpt/README.md

 This work is not meant to be used in it's current form - it's a demo app.
 Medical records, histories and recommendations should be used carefully.
-While AI systems will provide a lt of utility and value generation in these areas - there are a lot of potential harms and possibilities of misuse.
+While AI systems will provide a lot of utility and value generation in these areas - there are a lot of potential harms and possibilities of misuse.
 This work requires more iterations before it can be used.